 EPOS system: What it is and how it works

-If you run a retail business, you’re going to need to know about Electronic Point of Sale (EPOS).
+If you run a retail business, you’re going to need to know about EPOS systems - or Electronic Point of Sale to give it its full name.
 In an increasingly digital and cashless world, technology like EPOS can help retailers meet the expectations of the modern consumer and offer a smooth, seamless checkout process.

 In this guide, we’ll shine a spotlight on EPOS - to help you understand what it is and how it works.
+We’ll also outline how a Wise Business account could potentially help you make fast and cheap international payments.
 So, let’s get started.

-Electronic Point of Sale (EPOS) is essentially a modern, technology-backed update of the traditional till system.
+An EPOS system - Electronic Point of Sale is a digital checkout and till system¹.
 It uses a combination of hardware and software to offer a wide range of different functions to retail businesses.
 Depending on the system, this could include the following:

 • Taking payments - including cash, credit/debit card, electronic and contactless payments